Meeting Time Finder and Time Zone Meeting Planner

 How many participants can I compare?

-This page supports between two and six participants, each with their own timezone and preferred local working window.
+This page supports between two and six participants, each with their own city or timezone and preferred local working window.

 What makes one slot rank above another?

-The tool scores slots higher when more participants stay fully inside their preferred local hours, then uses fewer off-hour conflicts as a tie-breaker.
+The tool scores slots higher when participants stay fully inside their preferred local hours.
+It subtracts penalty points for minutes outside those hours and uses fewer conflicts as a tie-breaker.

 Does it understand daylight saving time?

 Yes.
-Local times are produced with the browser's built-in timezone database, so seasonal clock changes are reflected automatically.
+Local times, UTC offsets, and timezone abbreviations are produced with the browser's built-in IANA timezone data through Intl APIs, so daylight saving changes are reflected automatically.

 5 Facts